 Fire chief and family find a way forward after home destroyed in blaze

 Timber Knob Volunteer Fire Department chief Nancy Winslow has been in the face of fire more times than she can count in her 25 years of service to the department.
 From operating machinery to help douse flames at residents’ homes to pulling victims and pets from burning buildings and helping neighbors find the remnants of their lives buried in the ashes during their most vulnerable time, Nancy has never hesitated to lend a helping hand to those in need or stand strong in the face of destruction.
-But nothing could have prepared her for the feeling of seeing the home she shares with her partner, Lana Broncho, also a volunteer firefighter, and their four children, burn to the ground last week.
+But nothing could have prepared her for the feeling of seeing the home she shares with her partner, Lana Broncho, also a volunteer firefighter, her three children and granddaugther, burn to the ground last week.

 Now, the community they’ve served for so many years is rallying to help support the family.

 “Our family has helped so many people recover from fires for so many years, it’s really great to see the community stepping up and helping us in our time of need now,” Nancy’s mother, former Timber Knob VFD chief Ruby Winslow, told the Times Monday.

 The 911 call reporting the structure fire was called in to the Ozark County Sheriff’s Department dispatcher at 8:32 p.m.
 Thursday, Jan.
 31, by 16-year-old Isabella.
 That call was quickly followed by one to Nancy and Lana, who were at the VFW in Isabella, about 15 miles away from their home on Della Rose Lane off County Road 608 near the Missouri-Arkansas state line.

 Isabella told Nancy that she and the others "kids," who range in age from 2 to 21, were at their home alone when they had plugged the vacuum cleaner into a power strip in the living room.
 Sparks shot out of the strip and caught the living room carpet on fire, and the flames quickly spread.